cambriota/iota-identity-provider/README.md

 > CAUTION: This application has not been audited, it should ONLY be used in non-production environments!

 You can run your own Keycloak instance with your own config.
-You can also register your existing application with the deployed Identity Provider at [https://auth.cambriota.dev]() _(still in development)_.
+You can also register your existing application with the deployed Identity Provider at <a href="https://auth.cambriota.dev" target="_blank">https://auth.cambriota.dev</a>
+_(still in development)_.

 ## Usage